Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 1. As this game uses gif-based images to present a living world, a future update will overhaul this by presenting layered content that users can navigate the character of Ivor through, interacting with things he sees both in and outside the camp.

+2. Adding further elements to give the game a living, breathing feel, further actions such as scrolling text, background music, fading in between pages, and visual clues of your actions, such as Sigurd's death once defeated.

+   The decision to leave music out was made due to time constraint issues, and being unable to have dedicated music created that would suitably fit the aesthetic required.

-2. Expanding the story to flesh out Ivar's adventure will provide users with a more fulfilling narrative, allowing them to grow attached to the characters and the world.
+3. Expanding the story to flesh out Ivar's adventure will provide users with a more fulfilling narrative, allowing them to grow attached to the characters and the world.

 ---